 Veterans Advisory Committee

-The mission of the Burlington County Veterans Advisory Committee is to advise the Burlington County Board of Chosen Freeholders on the problems, interests, issues, and concerns of the Burlington County veterans community, recommend new programs, promote and protect services and benefits to veterans, consult with, advise, and cooperate with county veterans organizations and departments that serve the interest of veterans.
+The mission of the Burlington County Veterans Advisory Committee is to advise the Burlington County Board of County Commissioners on the problems, interests, issues, and concerns of the Burlington County veterans community, recommend new programs, promote and protect services and benefits to veterans, consult with, advise, and cooperate with county veterans organizations and departments that serve the interest of veterans.

 The Burlington County Advisory Council on Women was formed to address health and social service issues that affect women and families in Burlington County by raising public awareness of their needs.

 The Burlington County Workforce Development Board (WDB) is committed to building and maintaining a workforce of the highest quality to help businesses grow or retain their workforce.
 The WDB serves as an alliance of the public and private sector for the purpose of coordinating planning, policy guidance and oversight of employment and training activities in Burlington County.

 This Council identifies, plans, and oversees the implementation of community-based sanctions and services for juveniles charged or adjudicated as delinquent and delinquency prevention programs.
 They also monitor the implementation of the Youth Services Advisory Council Plan including program evaluations.